nathanielgreen/chromebooks_and_linux/README.md

 1. Download by clicking the link at the top of [the crouton github repo](https://github.com/dnschneid/crouton), or use the direct download link [here](https://goo.gl/fd3zc).
 It should be saved into your Downloads folder.
-2. Press Ctrl+Alt+t to opemn up a terminal.
+2. Press Ctrl+Alt+t to open up a terminal.
 3. Type `shell` in the terminal to enter the shell in which we'll run the installation commands.